3 Reasons Why Apps Fail 1

 RELATED ARTICLES:

-You see, people are both lazy and impatient, and when those two qualities mix, it can be hard to keep someone engaged.
+People are lazy and impatient, and when those qualities mix, it can be hard to keep someone engaged.
 That makes it doubly important to do a good job of it.

-In an app development team, there is a person (or several people) whose job it is to design the UX.
-A good UX designer is hard to find, and so the DIY mentality definitely does not apply in this field.
+In an app development team, there is a person (or several people) whose job is to design the UX.
+A good UX designer is hard to find, so the DIY mentality does not apply in this field.

 Monetization